 We don’t see a single soul in this place.
 Search and rescue teams have finished their work here and moved on.
 This place has the eerie feeling of a giant grave yard.
 As we are leaving for the night, soldiers require all of us to get a total body disinfection.
 They spray us with a strong smelling chemical.

-NHK has been with us for two days now and decide to go their separate way tomorrow.
+We return to the hotel around 8:00 p.m.
+The NHK crew has been with us for two days now and decide to go their separate ways tomorrow.
 NBC wants to continue and we are going back to Hanwang tomorrow to investigate further.